Earth Charter: Reaction

-The Charter has been formally endorsed by organizations representing millions of people, including the UNESCO, over 250 universities around the world, the World Conservation Union of IUCN, the Indian National Capital Territory of Delhi, the 2001 U.S. Conference of Mayors, and dozens of youth organizations.
+The Charter has been formally endorsed by organizations such as the UNESCO, over 250 universities around the world, the World Conservation Union of IUCN, the Indian National Capital Territory of Delhi, the 2001 U.S. Conference of Mayors, and dozens of youth organizations.

 Various religious groups from a wide range of religions support the Earth Charter.
 The Soka Gakkai International, representing more than 12 million Buddhists worldwide, has supported the Earth Charter since its inception.
 The Unitarian Universalist Association of Congregations representing over 1000 Unitarian Universalist congregations in the United States supports the measure.
 The official body of the Baháʼí Faith religion reacted by saying "While not officially endorsing the Earth Charter, the Baháʼí International Community considers the effort toward drafting it and activities in support of its essential objectives to be highly commendable, and it will continue to participate in related activities, such as conferences, forums and the like."
 The World Pantheist Movement, which supports a naturalistic view of religion, endorses the plan.
 The Leadership Conference of Women Religious, a Catholic organization in the United States approved the measure in 2004.
 The Episcopal Diocese of Newark (New Jersey), an Episcopalian Christian organization, endorsed the Earth Charter in 2009.

 In May 1992, more than 650 representatives of indigenous peoples adopted their own 109-point Indigenous Peoples Earth Charter.
 Representatives of indigenous peoples also participated in the Earth Charter consultations in 1996.
 In 2000, the Russian Association of the Indigenous Peoples of the North (RAIPON), representing 31 indigenous peoples living in Siberia and far eastern Russia, formally endorsed the Earth Charter.

 Mayor Hsu of Tainan, a city of 750,000 in Taiwan, endorsed the charter in 2007.
 The cities of Corvallis (Oregon), Berkeley (California), Pickering (Canada) and 21 towns in Vermont have endorsed the measure.
 Nine other towns in Vermont rejected measures endorsing the Earth Charter.

 Engineers Without Borders, an international association whose mission is to help its member groups assist poor communities in their respective countries and around the world, also endorses the Earth Charter.
 The Green Party of Botswana supports the plan.
 The African Conservation Foundation describes the Earth Charter movement as a "partner".

 In the UK, Bournemouth Borough Council endorsed the Charter in 2008.

 Earth Charter International, the organization responsible for promoting the Charter, states in its literature that the Earth Charter is respectful and inclusive of all religious traditions.
 They say that the Charter itself makes no statements to support claims of intent to supplant any of the world's religions or to create a world government.
 ECI asserts that the Charter is a statement of common ethical values towards sustainability, that recognizes humanity's shared responsibility to the Earth and to each other.